 Understanding SSL Certificate Types

 Although most users generally know SSL certificates as either ‘free’ or ‘commercial’, there are actually clear distinctions between different types of SSL certificates.
-That mostly has to do with the extent the issuer goes to verify the identity of their site visitor.
+That mostly has to do with the extent the CA goes to verify the identity of their site visitor.

 The main types of SSL certificates are: